-- Reference Number: HEY-588/2018
+- Reference Number: HEY-588/2023

 - Departments: ENT

-- Last Updated: 1 August 2018
+- Last Updated: 1 April 2023

 Introduction

 This leaflet has been produced to give you general information about your procedure.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team .
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

-What is Microsuction and manual clearance of the ears?
+What is micro suction and manual clearance of the ears?

-You have probably been troubled by wax / infection / debris in your ears.
-Following discussion with your doctor he has advised micro suction or manual clearance of the wax / infection / debris.
 Micro suction is the removal of wax / infection / debris using a small suction tube and a fine suction end.
 This can be a bit noisy and whilst having the procedure you will need to keep as still as possible unless asked to move slightly.
 This is important as the doctor or nurse doing the procedure could accidentally injure the ear canal or your eardrum if you move without warning.

 Manual clearance is removal of wax / infection / debris using a probe / wax hook / forceps.
 Again it is important to keep as still as possible whilst the procedure is being done to prevent accidental injury to the ear canal or ear drum.